Kris Kristofferson: 1985–2021: Highwaymen and later years

-On May 11, 2010, Light in the Attic Records released demos that were recorded during Kristofferson's janitorial stint at Columbia.
+In May 2010, Light in the Attic Records released demos that were recorded during Kristofferson's janitorial stint at Columbia.
 Please Don't Tell Me How the Story Ends: The Publishing Demos was the first time these recordings were released and included material that would later be featured on other Kristofferson recordings and on the recordings of other prominent artists, such as the original recording of "Me and Bobby McGee".
+Also in 2010, Kristofferson voiced the character Chief Hanlon of the NCR Rangers in the video game Fallout: New Vegas.